 Youngtown is a somewhat small town located in the state of Arizona.
 With a population of 6,859 people and two constituent neighborhoods, Youngtown is the 64th largest community in Arizona.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Youngtown is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Youngtown isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Youngtown are a mix of both white- and blue-collar jobs.
 Overall, Youngtown is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Youngtown who work in office and administrative support (15.11%), sales jobs (14.57%), and food service (7.69%).
+There are especially a lot of people living in Youngtown who work in office and administrative support (20.38%), sales jobs (9.43%), and maintenance occupations (8.37%).

-The per capita income in Youngtown in 2010 was $17,616, which is lower middle income relative to Arizona, and low income relative to the rest of the US.
-This equates to an annual income of $70,464 for a family of four.
+The per capita income in Youngtown in 2018 was $21,134, which is middle income relative to Arizona, and lower middle income relative to the rest of the US.
+This equates to an annual income of $84,536 for a family of four.
 However, Youngtown contains both very wealthy and poor people as well.

+Youngtown is an extremely ethnically-diverse town.
 The people who call Youngtown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Youngtown residents report their race to be White, followed by Black or African-American.
 Youngtown also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 36.75% of the town’s residents.
-Important ancestries of people in Youngtown include English, Irish, Italian, and French .
+People of Hispanic or Latino origin account for 35.84% of the town’s residents.
+Important ancestries of people in Youngtown include German, Irish, English, Italian, and Polish.

 The most common language spoken in Youngtown is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Italian.